wgsl-tooling-wg/wesl-spec/WeslToml.md

 # Inclusion of this field is encouraged.
 package-manager = "npm"

-# Automatically read dependencies from the package.json
-# Only supported for some package managers!
-auto-dependencies = true

 # Lists all used dependencies
 [dependencies]
 # Shorthand for `foolib = { package = "foolib" }`